-The concept of motion in physics is one of the important topics under Classical Mechanics.
+The concept of motion in physics is one of the important topics in Classical Mechanics.
 Did you know that everything in the universe is always moving?
 Even if you are completely still, you still belong to the earth which is continuously moving about its axis and around the sun.
 Motion means a change in the position of an object with reference to time.

 In physics, motion is the change in position of an object with respect to its surroundings in a given interval of time.
 The motion of an object with some mass can be described in terms of the following:

 Watch the video and learn more about laws of motion